 How does this medication work?
 What will it do for me?

 Insulin glargine-lixisenatide is a combination of two medications.
 Insulin glargine is an extended, long-acting insulin.
 It begins to work 90 minutes after injection and is released slowly into the bloodstream for 24 hours to help the body use glucose.
 Lixisenatide belongs to a group of medications known as glucagon-like peptide-1 (GLP-1) receptor agonists.
 It works by helping your body make more insulin and control blood glucose levels.
 Together, these medications are used to improve blood glucose (sugar) levels for people with type 2 diabetes.
-It may be used in addition to diet and exercise to improve blood glucose control when insulin with or without metformin is not working well enough.
+It may be used in addition to diet and exercise to improve blood glucose control when insulin with or without metformin or a GLP-1 receptor agonist with metformin is not working well enough.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.